 John gets notified about the document through an SMS from Jane, specified in the signing request.
 It says "Dear John, Please sign this loan contract.
 Best regards Jane".
 An URL for signing the document is attached in the SMS.

 The URL leading attached to the SMS notifying John about the signing has this format:

-With DocumentService and getStatus, it is possible for Jane to get information about the signing requests, to see if the status still is “Created”, or if John has signed (status set to “Completed”) or if the signing request is cancelled for some reason (status set to “cancelled”).
-As John has signed the Loan contract document, getStatus will return “completed”.
+With the DocumentService method getStatus, it is possible for Jane to get information about the signing requests.
+She can see if the status still is "Created", if John has signed (status set to "completed") or if the signing request is cancelled for some reason (status set to "cancelled").
+As John has signed the Loan contract document, getStatus will return "completed".

 An alternative is for Jane to be notified when the status is changed.

-Jane defined through “send-result-to-archive” that the signed document should be archived.
-The signed document can therefor be downloaded from the archive for later use and validation, if desired, through the getDocument in ArchiveService.
+Jane defined through "send-result-to-archive" that the signed document should be archived.
+The signed document can be downloaded from the archive for later use and validation through the getDocument in ArchiveService.